Tips for a great entry

 Check out our tips and tricks below:

-Yarning is a storytelling competition that aims to shine light on the lived experiences of First Nations students.
+Yarning is a storytelling competition that aims to shine light on the lived experiences of Aboriginal and Torres Strait Islander high school students.
 If you want to give Yarning a go, start by choosing one of our four themes:

-Country and Connection: Explore the deep connection First Nations peoples have with the land and waters, and traditional practices.
+Country and Connection: Explore the deep connection Aboriginal and Torres Strait Islander peoples have with the land and waters, and traditional practices.

-Identity and Culture: Reflect on what it means to be a First Nations Australian and how culture shapes your identity.
+Identity and Culture: Reflect on what identity and culture means to you.

-Remember, you’re being judged on how relevant your piece is to your chosen theme.
+Remember, your artwork will be assessed on how relevant it is to your chosen theme.

 Our judges are looking for originality and creativity.
 Whether that’s in the way you approach your theme or the story itself, try to share a unique perspective.
 No one tells your story better than you!